MicrosoftDocs/learn/learn-pr/azure/cloud-native-apps-orchestrate-containers/includes/1-introduction.md

 Let's say you work for Adatum Corporation, a manufacturer of home appliances.
 You lead a small development team there, and you've been tasked with building an app for smart fridges.

 Cloud-native apps have loosely coupled functionality by nature.
 With AKS, we can be more agile in our design and don't need to predict future requirements.
-We can start by using AKS for a small fridge inventory-management app that informs businesses about what needs to be restocked..
+We can start by using AKS for a small fridge inventory-management app that informs businesses about what needs to be restocked.

 We start by using an AKS cluster to deploy a Node.js container, which will process messages from the fridges and send them to a management web app.
 Later, if needed, we can add functionality to the app, such as connecting to fridge telemetry and onboard sensors.